syncfusion-content/jsp-docs/jsp/PivotChart/Axes.md

 ![](Chart-Axes_images/Chart-Axes_img5.png)

-### Grid Lines Customization
+### Grid lines customization
-By using the `majorGridLines` and `minorGridLines` properties of the axis, you can customize the width, color, visibility and opacity of the grid lines.
+By using the `majorGridLines` and `minorGridLines` properties of the axis, you can customize the width, color, visibility, and opacity of the grid lines.

-N> By default, the minor grid lines are not visible in PivotChart.
+N> By default, the minor grid lines are not visible in the pivot chart.

 {% highlight html %}